gcassel/Modular-Organizing-Terminology/terms/cell.md

 #### Notes

-This definition can be applied to biological or data cells, but it's still a work in progress (especially in its relationship to other terms).
+This definition can be applied to biological or data cells, but it's still a work in progress.